polyose/plasmo/README.md

 ### Adding a cell

-Use `desmata add` to refer to a cell in another repo, and tell it where to put the cell is your repo:
+Use `desmata add` to refer to a cell in another repo, and tell it where to put the cell in your repo:
 ```
 $ tree
   .